patali/yantra/README.md

 # Yantra

+**Version 0.1 - Alpha Software**

 **A reliable, visual workflow automation platform for building complex business processes without code.**

 Yantra lets you design and execute workflows using a visual, node-based editor.
 What you see in the editor is exactly what executes—no hidden compilation steps, no surprises.

+## ⚠️ Important Notice

+**This is alpha software (v0.1).** While Yantra has been built with robust architecture and reliability principles, it is **not recommended for production environments** at this time.
+Use with caution and thoroughly test in development/staging environments before considering any critical use cases.

 ## Features